Quick links for drug and alcohol rehab in Hertfordshire

 We know this seems intimidating, but it is only for a short while.
 By detoxing at one of our clinics our staff can prescribe medication if it is needed.
 No matter what the addiction we would always advise detoxing at a medical facility.

 It is for this reason that we do not recommend detoxing at home when a severe addiction is present.
-OK Rehab can ensure that you get the care you need with around the clock assistance and therapies to follow up a detox programme.
+OK Rehab can ensure that you get the care you need with around-the-clock assistance and therapies at rehab in Hertfordshire to follow up a detox programme.

 A detox programme usually lasts around two weeks depending on the severity of your addiction.
 After you have helped your body it is time to help your mind.

-That is why we offer therapy and counselling sessions to get you back on your feet and to help you understand the cause or root of your substance addiction.
+That is why we offer therapy and counselling sessions to get you back on your feet and to help you understand the root cause of your substance addiction.

-There is a wide range of treatment options that we have seen used very successfully by previous clients.
+There is a wide range of treatment options available at drug and alcohol rehab in Hertfordshire that we have seen used very successfully by previous clients.
 This includes:

 - Cognitive behavioural therapy